 Volcanoes created all of the seamounts and islands in the central Pacific Ocean.
 The coral reefs that we see now extend up into the sunlit shallow water, but are established on foundations of ancient, extinct volcanoes.
 The carbonate rock created by the reefs in the shallows does not extend to the deeper waters of most of the NOAA Ship Okeanos Explorer dives, which are between 500 and 6,000 meters.
 At these depths, we only see the lava flows from ancient, and not so ancient, volcanoes.
-Recent lava flows– like those explored during Dive 03 of Leg 3 of the Hohonu Moana Expedition – can be found at Hawaiʼi Island.
+Recent lava flows can be found at Hawaiʼi Island.
 A few of the ancient seamounts are even as old as the age of the dinosaurs (although the dinosaurs were never able to cross the Pacific Ocean to get to these Pacific islands and seamounts).

-The fishes that we see on all but the shallowest NOAA Ship Okeanos Explorer dives live in the habitats of these extinct volcanic lava flows – they are volcano fish.
+The fishes seen on all but the shallowest NOAA Ship Okeanos Explorer dives live in the habitats of these extinct volcanic lava flows – they are volcano fish.
 Some live near active volcanoes as well as on extinct features.

 Lava Flows Bring New Fish to the Surface

-A few of the fish species that we saw in the Hohonu Moana Expedition were originally discovered from specimens found floating at the ocean surface – they lived in deep waters but were killed by lava flowing into the sea from eruptions of Mauna Loa volcano on Hawaiʼi Island.
+Some deep-sea fish species were originally discovered from specimens found floating at the ocean surface – they lived in deep waters but were killed by lava flowing into the sea from eruptions of Mauna Loa volcano on Hawaiʼi Island.
 The famous ichthyologist David Starr Jordan, the original president of Stanford University, described that phenomenon for the first time in 1921.
 Most of the fishes that he reported had been described by others in earlier years, so many of the new names that Jordan coined for the species are no longer used.
 One that he mentioned, but did not describe as a new species, was later named for the volcano – the longtail slopefish Symphysanodon maunaloae.

 New Insights About Cusk Eels

-For me, some of the most interesting discoveries in the Okeanos Expedition were cusk eels of the genus Diplacanthopoma, for the reasons described below.
+For me, some of the most interesting discoveries from NOAA Ship Okeanos Explorer have been cusk eels of the genus Diplacanthopoma, for the reasons described below.

 Researchers discovered two species of Diplocanthopoma floating offshore of the 1950 Mauna Loa lava flow at Hoʼokena on the Kona coast.
 Dr. William Gosline the ichthyologist at the University of Hawaiʼi at the time, identified one of the species as Diplacanthopoma riversandersoni, which was first described in 1895 from the Arabian Sea; however, he was unable to name the second species.
 Diplacanthopoma species are livebearing fish in the family Bythitidae.